Man died of “brain-eating” bacteria after drinking tap water; these are the details

 The authorities continue to investigate this death that occurred at the end of last February.

 “An epidemiological investigation is underway to cunderstand the specific circumstances of the infection” of this parasitic amoeba.
-Unfortunately, it resulted in one death, and any additional information about this case is confidential to protect patient privacy,” said Jae Williams of the Florida Department of Health.
+Unfortunately, it resulted in one death, and any additional information regarding this case is confidential to protect patient privacy,” said Jae Williams of the Florida Department of Health.

 Read More: A bacterium ate the cornea of a young man who slept with contact lenses